 Head of Campaign Strategy

-Ray joined IOP in August 2019 and is responsible for the development and delivery of IOP’s first public-facing influencing campaign programme across the UK and Ireland.
+Having joined the IOP in August 2019, Ray is responsible for the development and delivery of the IOP’s first public-facing influencing campaign programme across the UK and Ireland.

 He has a proven track record of over 30 years in developing and delivering successful evidence-based influencing strategies in the UK and more than 20 countries around the world.